lalit-phadtare/BehavioralCloning/README.md

 I used the generator approach to reduce memory usage by reading data in batches into the memory as needed.
 Further the I split the data in training and validation to keep a tap on train and validation losses.

-The optimizer I chose was "Adam's" and measure "mse" losses.
+The optimizer I chose was "Adam's" and measure mean squared error, "MSE" losses.

-The first run showed satisfactory mse values, 0.0145 for training and 0.013 for validation.
-However during the autonomous run, the car had a difficult time handling the turns and went of the driving range and did not recover.
+The first run showed satisfactory MSE values however during the autonomous run, the car had a difficult time handling the turns and went of the driving range and did not recover.

 Since the model is well established, I focused my efforts on collecting more and variable data.
-I finally collected data as shown above.
+I finally collected data as shown further.

 #### 2. Final Model Architecture

-The final model architecture ([model.py lines 76-88](https://github.com/lx-px/BehavioralCloning/blob/master/writeup_report.md#L76-L88)) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture ([model.py lines 76-88](https://github.com/lx-px/BehavioralCloning/blob/master/model.py#L76-L88)) consisted of a convolution neural network with the following layers and layer sizes:

 | Layer no.     | Layer type           | Layer specs.                                              |
 | ------------- | ---------------------| --------------------------------------------------------- |